Ballymun: Civic centre

 On the site of a former large underpass and roundabout, a new civic complex was built, including The Axis Arts Centre (opened in 2001), with the local health centre (completed and opened in 2003) and Garda station also moved here, although their defunct buildings remained across the road.
 City Council offices are also here, although the offices handling some services, such as driver licensing and motor taxation, closed as part of broader changes in such service delivery.

 Other amenities

 A number of green spaces, parks and playgrounds have been built around the district, and some were remodelled during the regeneration, notably Poppintree Park.
+There is a branch of Dublin city's public library service south of central Ballymun.

-Two hotels, Travelodge and Metro are located in this area, as well as a city-owned gym and leisure centre (the old Ballymun swimming pool was demolished in 2016 after being defunct for a number of years).
+Two hotels, Travelodge and Metro, are located in this area, as well as a city-owned gym and leisure centre (the previous Ballymun swimming pool was demolished in 2016).

 Religion

 There is a church in the old village centre, which was built in 1847 and replaced a penal chapel.
 Ballymun is a parish in the Fingal South West deanery of the Roman Catholic Archdiocese of Dublin.
 Ballymun parish is called St. Pappin's Parish which consist of three churches.

 the three churches are the Virgin Mary Church on Shanghan Road, the Holy Spirit Church on Sillogue Road and St. Joseph's Church in Poppintree.